Purchasing a Forklift: Why Safety is Key

 As an operations manager or business owner, you have some difficult decisions to make every time you add a new forklift to your fleet via rental or purchase.
-Your first step is most likely to balance cost against value.
+Your first step is most likely to balance the cost against value.
 You look for a truck that can get the job done at a price that doesn’t break your budget, and you try to find a truck with the durability and versatility that bring high returns on your investment.
 But if these numbers are the only ones you evaluate before making your decision, consider adjusting your methods and making safety your top priority.

 The best lift truck is a safe lift truck.
 If your truck can prevent harm to the operator and others in the workplace, you can be assured that your purchasing decisions are on the right track.
 Here are some of the key safety features you’ll need to keep in mind as you move forward.